eZmaxinc/eZmax-SDK-objc/docs/ObjectEzsignfoldersignerassociationApi.md

 Creates an Url to allow embedded signing

 This endpoint creates an Url that can be used in a browser or embedded in an I-Frame to allow signing.
 The signer Login type must be configured as Embedded.
-There will be a list to retrieve informations after the signing happens in the embedded version.
-To do so, there is a list of parameter to add to your sReturnUrl.
-In example: https://www.example.com/sReturl?sParameter1&sParameter2.
-The sParameter1 et sParameter2 will be replace when we will redirect on the url.

 ### Example
 ```objc